ThePorgs/Exegol-docs/source/index.rst

 Have a bug report or feature request?
 Either open an issue on the `Exegol repo`_ or open a ticket on the `Exegol discord`_ (preferred, easier, more flexible).

 Wanna chat?
 Need help?
-Join us the `Exegol discord`_!
+Join us on the `Exegol discord`_!

 .. _Exegol repo: https://github.com/ShutdownRepo/Exegol
 .. _Exegol discord: https://discord.gg/BcgXnRpqxd